performant-software/dm-2/README.md

 * SENDGRID_PASSWORD
 * SENDGRID_USERNAME

+You also need to activate the node.js buildpack at your Heroku application settings.

 You will also need to provision an Amazon S3 bucket to store the uploaded image files and configure access using Amazon IAM.
 See aws.amazon.com for more information.

 Here are some default settings for provisioning a production server: